Office of Research Oversight

 CPR Procedural Overview

-• ORO will contact the facility approximately 8-10 weeks prior to the CPR to discuss dates for pre-site visit interviews and the on-site portion of the review.
+• ORO will contact the facility approximately 4 months prior to the CPR to provide notification when the CPR will be conducted, discuss dates for document upload, and dates for pre-site visit interviews, and the on-site portion of the review.

 • ORO will create a case for tracking purposes.

-• ORO will send a formal Letter of Notification (LON) approximately 6-8 weeks prior to the on-site portion of the CPR.
-The LON will include a list of documents the facility will need to provide to ORO, key personnel to be interviewed, meeting space and logistical requirements, and proposed agendas for videoconferencing and the on-site portion of the CPR.
+• ORO will send a formal Letter of Notification (LON) approximately 3 months prior to the on-site portion of the CPR.
+The LON will include a list of documents the facility will need to provide to ORO, key personnel to be interviewed (including an informational sheet for personnel to be interviewed), and meeting space and logistical requirements.

 • The facility will upload requested documents to ORO’s secure SharePoint site approximately 4 weeks prior to the CPR.
 Documents to be uploaded in advance of the on-site portion of the CPR include: policies and procedures pertaining to the facility’s R&DC, HRPP, RISP, ACUP, RSSP, Research Compliance Officer (RCO), and research pharmacy; research oversight committee rosters and meeting minutes; memoranda of understanding governing reliance on external oversight committees; external and internal research inspection reports; study protocol inventory lists and select protocols (if available electronically); assurance- and accreditation-related records; research audit and training records; hazardous agent and electronic information system inventory lists; and other documents as specified by the team conducting the site visit.